 Vancouver is about to have its biggest year.
 The eyes of the world will be here — not metaphorically, but literally, repeatedly, for weeks.
-And for the creators, brands, and cultural organisations based in or connected to this city, that's worth thinking about carefully.
+And for the creators, brands, and cultural organisations based in or connected to this city, that is worth thinking about carefully.

 "Vancouver has always been a global city.
 In 2026, the world will finally be paying attention."